rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 <img src="/assets/Infectome_1.jpg" width="1000%">
 </div>

-Simply, this is a data problem, because the biochemistry and technology needed to isolate cell-free DNA and perform NGS are well worked out.
+This is data problem, because the biochemistry and technology needed to isolate and sequence cell-free DNA are well worked out; I barely touched a pipet during my PhD.
+The challenge (and opportunity) is that human blood is very information rich: there are around 100 billion cell-free DNA fragments per mililiter of blood!
+Given the cost of existing sequencing technology, we typically sequence only around 30 million of these at a time.
+This means that we take a very small sample from the population in blood and digitize it, resulting in a large file (a few GB) of short (100-200) character strings.
+Each string indicates the nucleic acid composition (A,C,T, or G) of a single DNA molecule floating in blood that we sampled.

+####Why is "big data" relevant?

 ability to perform such measurments non-invasively from blood adds to the power of NGS, as blood presents a window into the microbiome of deep tissues that are otherwise inaccessible.